 I am currently developing the first seasonal reanalysis dataset covering the last millennium using an "online" or "cycling" data assimilation approach.
 This dataset will provide gridded climate fields, enabling detailed studies of past climate variability and change.
 For instance, the comparison (shown right) of the Nino3.4 Index from our reanalysis with the HadISST dataset highlights the potential to accurately capture ENSO behavior over the millennium.
 This allows for comparisons between past and present climate dynamics.

-A manuscript detailing this work has been accepted to the Journal of Climate (preprint available here).
+A manuscript detailing this work has been published in the Journal of Climate (Meng et al., 2025, [PDF]).

 Dataset: LMR Seasonal Data Portal